 Looking for a refreshing drink to serve for Cinco de Mayo?
 Look no further than Agua Fresca.
 Agua Fresca means “fresh water” in Spanish and is made with fresh fruit, water and ice.
 Sometimes a little sugar is added as needed.

-Our family likes to make aguas frescas throughout the year, but particularly during the Spring and Summer months when the fruit stands are brimming with fresh seasonal fruit.
+Our family likes to make these throughout the year, but particularly during the Spring and Summer months when the fruit stands are brimming with fresh seasonal fruit.

-Our kids really like mango, strawberry and pineapple.
+Our kids really like orange, mango, strawberry and pineapple.
 When my garden is in full bloom, I will add fresh herbs.
 Mint or basil go really well with most fruit flavors.
 Thyme is marvelous with strawberry.
 Lavender goes well with blueberry.
-For peach agua fresca, I sometimes add a little vanilla
+For peach drinks, I sometimes add a little vanilla

-Sometimes to give our agua fresca a little kick, we add freshly grated ginger instead of herbs.
+Sometimes to give ours a little kick, we add freshly grated ginger instead of herbs.

 My friend, Natalie, gave me the idea to transfer homemade juices to reused French lemonade bottles.
 It’s an easy way to transport them to picnics or give them away as gifts.